therealssj/hardware-wallet-js/DOCUMENTATION.md

 *Params:*
 - usePassphrase: Indicates if the passphrase protection must be enabled (true) or disable (false).
+- deviceLabel: Label to identify the device through application and/or device screen.
 - pinCodeReader: [Auxiliary function to obtain the PIN.](#auxiliary-function-to-obtain-the-PIN)